Wild Cruise Adventures

 Porters when you drop off your luggage – they recommend a $1 or $2 per bag.

-Tour or excursion guides and helpers
+Tour or excursion guides and helpers$5 and up.

 Your cabin steward – we always give them some money at the beginning of the cruise.
 I bring a small collapsible cooler for my diet Dr Pepper. $10 ensures it’s full of fresh ice every day!
 We also leave a little extra at the end of the cruise if we feel the service was good.